catlee/lwr/docs/arch.rst

   databases is complicated; exports to other applications is expensive and complex.

+if we were to modify buildbot, this is what we would need to change:

+* improved master <-> slave connection. a dropped connection shouldn't fail a build. a slave should be able to fail over to another master

+* status should be in a database. it should be easy to run something like tbpl on top of the database.

+* more flexible scheduling - external scheduling scripts

+* build hierarchies

+* better integration of logging - should be easier to treat as a build artifact

+wishlist:

+* zmq

+* gevent?
+(TODO is there a twisted reactor implemented with gevent?)

+questions:

+* how can external contributers work with it?

+* can we support one-off custom jobs? developer maintained jobs?

 Jenkins/Hudson
 --------------
-Jenkins seems well suited to simple processes, but for handling a large set of complex tasks.
+Jenkins seems well suited to simple processes, but not for handling a large set of complex tasks.

 I really don't know it well enough to evaluate though.
 It's written in java though :\\

 Components
 ==========